graphql-aspnet/graphql-aspnet.github.io/docs/types/unions.md

     }
 }
 ```
 > Here we've added a custom type expression to tell GraphQL that this field returns a list of objects.
-GraphQL will then process each item on the enumeration according to the rules of the union.
+GraphQL will then process each item on the list according to the rules of the union.

 ## Union Proxies

 In the example above, we declare the union inline on the query attribute.
 But what if we wanted to reuse the `SaladOrHouse` union in multiple places.
 You could declare the union exactly the same on each method or use a union proxy.

 Create a class that implements `IGraphUnionProxy` or inherits from `GraphUnionProxy` to encapsulate the details, then add that as a reference in your controller methods instead of the individual types.
 This can also be handy for uncluttering your code if you have a lot of possible types for the union.
 The return type of your method will still need to be `IGraphActionResult`.
-You cannot return a `IGraphUnionProxy` as a value.
+You cannot return a proxy as a value.

 ```csharp title="Example Using IGraphUnionProxy"
 public class KitchenController : GraphController